ArturoAceves1999/Trampa-de-Moscas-INAOE-LVC/README.md

 	"atramacoscas-desktop"

-you can use it on RealVNC to access the machine, make sure that you use the correct Raspberry password.
+you can use it on RealVNC to access the machine, make sure that you use the correct Raspberry password *AND* that you are connected to the same network as the Raspberry.

 # Scripts: